All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Sleep Debt Compounds Over Years

 Parents of infants lose an estimated 44 days of sleep in the first year alone.
-But sleep disruption does not end when babies start sleeping through the night.
+But sleep disruption doesn't end when babies start sleeping through the night.
 Sick kids, nightmares, early morning alarms for school, and teenage curfew anxiety keep parents chronically under-rested.
 Sleep deprivation increases appetite hormones, promotes insulin resistance, and reduces the body's ability to burn fat.

 Emotional Eating as Coping